 Through its member associations in various countries, the network advises growers on the conversion to biocyclic vegan farming and raises public awareness of the benefits of this form of cultivation.
 In addition, it participates in research projects on humus accumulation and sustainable soil fertility increase through the use of biocyclic humus soil on a purely plant-based basis.

 The Adolf Hoops Society

-The authors of the Biocyclic Vegan Standard and owners of the trademark “Biocyclic Vegan Agriculture” have transferred their rights to the Adolf Hoops Society, a limited liability company which is currently in the process of incorporation and which by its statutes will provide for a specific purpose guaranteed through the participation of the Purpose Foundation.
-The Adolf Hoops Society is not profit-oriented, but seeks to disseminate the biocyclic idea according to Adolf Hoops and Dr. Johannes Eisenbach in the context of biocyclic vegan agriculture.
+The authors of the Biocyclic Vegan Standard and previous owners of the trademark “Biocyclic Vegan Agriculture” have transferred their rights to the Adolf Hoops Society (Adolf-Hoops-Gesellschaft mbH), a not-for-profit organisation which seeks to disseminate the biocyclic idea according to Adolf Hoops and Dr. agr.
+Johannes Eisenbach in the context of biocyclic vegan agriculture.

-The Adolf Hoops Society is significantly involved in the further development of the Biocyclic-Vegan Standard through the Standard Commission responsible for this which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.
+The Adolf Hoops Society is significantly involved in the further development of the Biocyclic Vegan Standard through the Standard Commission which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.

 All rights regarding the use of the standard and the logo are presently administered by BNS Biocyclic Network Services Ltd. on behalf of the Adolf Hoops Society and within the framework of a license agreement.
 Under this agreement, BNS Biocyclic Network Services Ltd. is responsible for the operational implementation of the ideals of the Adolf Hoops Society.